nathanbwangidjaja/genaiformanagers/README.md

 - **Engagement** = 0.25 frequency + 0.25 duration + 0.3 assignment-completion + 0.2 recency
 - **Persistence** = 0.6 retry-rate + 0.4 session-duration

-## Event pipeline

-When a student answers a question:

-1. The focus-mode UI POSTs to `/api/interactions/attempt`.
-2. `recordQuestionAttempt()` (`src/server/services/mastery/update.ts`) runs:
-   - Append the raw `InteractionEvent` for the audit trail.
-   - Read existing `StudentConceptMastery`.
-   - Apply BKT update (decay, posterior, learn) with adjustments for hints, time, error type.
-   - Update aggregates: attempts, hint-rate, streak, error-pattern counts.
-   - Persist.
-3. Returns the new mastery so the UI can show the delta.

-Separately, a Vercel Cron hits `/api/cron/update-graphs` every 15 min, which calls `recomputeAllStudents()` to aggregate the last 30 days of events and refresh behavioral scores.
+## How interactions build the knowledge graph

+Every action a student takes is recorded as an `InteractionEvent` — answering a question, using a hint, asking a freeform question, voluntarily attempting a harder problem, exploring a concept that wasn't assigned.
+These events feed two separate pipelines that together build the student's graph.

+**Mastery (real-time).** When a student submits an answer, the app POSTs to `/api/interactions/attempt`.
+This immediately runs a Bayesian Knowledge Tracing update on that concept node: it reads the student's current mastery estimate, applies forgetting decay based on how long it's been since they last practiced, computes a posterior from the correctness observation, and then applies the learning prior.
+The update isn't just correct/incorrect — it accounts for hints used (which lower the signal value of a correct answer) and error type (a computational slip is treated differently from a conceptual gap).
+The updated mastery propagates back to the UI so the student sees their graph change in real time.

+**Behavioral scores (batched).** Separately, a cron job runs every 15 minutes and aggregates the last 30 days of raw events for every student into four behavioral scores: curiosity, motivation, engagement, and persistence.
+Each score is a weighted combination of signals — curiosity, for example, weights voluntary exploration, self-initiated harder problems, freeform questions, and time spent on concepts beyond what was assigned.
+These scores surface on the teacher's per-student view alongside mastery, giving them a much richer picture than grades alone.

 ## Status